Healthdirect Free Australian health advice you can count on.

 Anaphylactic shock

-Some people occasionally have a severe allergic reaction to being bitten by a spider.
-Their whole body can react to the bite within minutes, which can lead to anaphylactic shock (anaphylaxis).
-Anaphylactic shock is very serious and can be fatal.
+Some people occasionally have a severe allergic reaction (anaphylaxis) to being bitten by a spider.
+Anaphylactic shock is very serious and can cause death.

 • difficult or noisy breathing